 Declaration of Trust of the Chinyere and Chinelo Ikoku Charitable Trusts

-The Declaration of Trust of the Chinyere and Chinelo Ikoku Charitable Trusts (HTML and PDF)
+Declaration of Trust of The Chinyere and Chinelo Ikoku Charitable Trusts (HTML and PDF)

 Articles of Incorporation

-Articles of Incorporation of the Chinyere and Chinelo Ikoku Foundation (HTML and PDF)
+2017 Articles of Incorporation of The Chinyere and Chinelo Ikoku Foundation (HTML and PDF)

-Articles of Incorporation of the Alvan Azinna Chibuzo Ikoku Foundation (HTML and PDF)
+2017 Articles of Incorporation of The Alvan Azinna Chibuzo Ikoku Foundation (HTML and PDF)

-The By-Laws of the Chinyere and Chinelo Ikoku Charitable Trusts (HTML and PDF)
+Committee Charters for The Chinyere and Chinelo Ikoku Charitable Trusts

-The By-Laws of the Chinyere and Chinelo Ikoku Foundation (HTML and PDF)
+Committee Charters for The Chinyere and Chinelo Ikoku Foundation

-The By-Laws of the Alvan Azinna Chibuzo Ikoku Foundation (HTML and PDF)
+Committee Charters for The Alvan Azinna Chibuzo Ikoku Foundation

 Governing Ethics and Associated Policies